 At this point you can press the dough into the tart pan, or do what I did which is roll it out on a lightly floured surface.
 Once it was rolled out, I put it in the pan and pressed the dough into the edges, pulling off any excess.

 Because the filling for this recipe is not cooked in the tart shell, the crust needs to be fully baked by itself.
 To keep the center of the crust from puffing up and cracking during baking, you'll want to weigh it down.

 Cut a piece of parchment paper or foil to fit the bottom of the tart pan.
 Tip; fold a square in 1/2 and then 1/2 again to make a smaller square.
 Cut from edge to edge in a semi-circle equal to 1/2 the diameter of your pan.
 Unfold and voila!
 You have a perfect circle to fit.

 Pierce the bottom of the dough with a fork and put the paper on top.

 Weigh down with pie weights or beans.

-Bake for 8 minutes or until the edges of the crust begin to color.
-Remove from oven, and carefully remove the paper and beans.
+Bake for 8 minutes or until the edges of the crust begins to color.
+Remove from the oven, and carefully remove the paper and beans.
 Put the tart back in the oven and bake until crisp and golden, about another 8 minutes.
 Remove and let cool.
 Fill.